The Lodi Life & Times

 Lodi ZinFest is celebrating its 10th year in 2014.
 The beautiful, mysterious "red headed girl" depicted in each year's ZinFest poster is making only her eighth appearance; but now, what would any ZinFest be without her?

 The ZinFest posters are the brainchild of artist Vince McIndoe, who is currently living in Korea.
-If the artwork reminds you of works from the Belle Époque – the "Beautiful Age" in French and Belgian history immediately following World War I, marked by optimism and burst of artistic creativity – you are not mistaken.
+If the artwork reminds you of works from the Belle Époque – the "Beautiful Age" in French and Belgian history just before World War I, marked by optimism and burst of artistic creativity – you are not mistaken.
 Says Mr. McIndoe, "When designing my posters, I am inspired by Belle Époque and by Lodi Lake, a beautiful backdrop for ZinFest.
 You could not design a better setting, and my red haired muse fits right in there."

 Stuart Spencer, Lodi Winegrape Commission's Program Director, describes how the ZinFest posters come about each year: "We usually begin the process in September discussing the coming year's festival.
 Vince will send over several sketches for us to take a look at, and after a bit of back and forth, we settle on a general concept.